Touch of Death: In East Asian popular culture

-A "Five Point Palm Exploding Heart Technique" appears in both the Shaw Brothers films Clan of the White Lotus (1980) and Executioners of Shaolin (1977).
-It is used by the protagonist in the climax of Kill Bill: Volume 2.
-The "delayed action" of dim mak is depicted in Executioners of Shaolin (1977), where a "100-step Soul Catching" move allows the victim to take a certain number of steps before dying.
+A "100-step Soul Catching Fist" technique appears in the Shaw Brothers film Clan of the White Lotus (1980), used by the antagonist, Priest White Lotus.
+In the film, it is depicted as inflicting a delayed death after the victim has taken 100 steps, by means of manipulating their blood circulation and "sealing up their pressure points".
+A similar technique, the "Five Point Palm Exploding Heart Technique", is used by the protagonist in the climax of Kill Bill: Volume 2, attributed to Pai Mei.
 A dim mak attack is used to paralyze a character in Crouching Tiger, Hidden Dragon (2000).

 The manga Fist of the North Star centers around the fictional martial art school Hokuto Shinken, whose practitioners are trained to kill or incapacitate opponents by striking the specific pressure points on an opponent's body.
 The protagonist of the story, Kenshiro, is the successor of this style and will often end a battle stating how much time the opponent has left to live after delivering a finishing move, or follow up with his famous catchphrase, "You are already dead", before his opponent dies, usually from violently exploding.

 In the Naruto series, and its sequel Boruto: Naruto Next Generations, Dim Mak is a basis for the fictional Gentle Fist fighting style used by the Hyuga Clan.

 The Chinese action role-playing game Zenless Zone Zero, Pan Yinhu practices a martial art that is a mix between Dim Mak, and Bajiquan.
 It is noted that Pan Yinhu's style focuses more on the acupressure side of Dim Mak over the lethal aspect.